karlek/nyfiken/README.md

 [G] - Fileperms
 ---------------
 Change what permissions files are created with.
-Default value is 0600 -user read and write.
+Default value is 0600 - user read and write.
 Fileperms is parsed as int.

     fileperms = 0777